department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/conversation-guide.md

   - If you don't tap the screen for a while, all the buttons at the bottom will hide.
 To get them back, you can tap/click anywhere on the screen, and they'll show up again.

 ## Protocol for Recognizing & Handing Trauma-Triggering
-OBSERVE the participant's body language and tone of voice
+OBSERVE the participant's body language, tone of voice, and the environment.
+SENSE discomfort, anxiety, nervousness, anger, crying, shakiness.
+Prolonged silences?
+Shifts in tone or attitude?
+New background noises?
+Staring into space?
+- If notice a change, SAY one of these:
+  - I realize this is hard.
+Would you like to take a break or stop?
+  - Would you like me to stop recording?
+  - Do you want to just sit here quietly for a few minutes?
+  - Is it OK for us to continue, or would you like to pause?
+  - Is this still a good time for this interview?

-SHARE the Veterans Crisis Line to call, text, or chat (from red link at top of VA.gov web pages.
+SHARE the Veterans Crisis Line to call, text, or chat anytime day or night (from red link at top of VA.gov web pages).

-## Warm-up Questions - 5 minutes
+## Warm-up Question - 5 minutes

 *NOTE how to share URL: dictate / Zoom chat / email / text*

-Let’s start with a few questions...
+Let’s start with a question...
 - Where do you typically go to get information about VA benefits?

 (Google / Facebook / MHV / eBenefits / Contact center call or email / VA.gov / ________________________)